aduros/flambe/README.md

 Building
 --------

-Flambe is developed against a pre-release version of haXe (3.0), so you may need to use a recent nightly build.
-This requirement should be removed once things stabilize later.
+Flambe uses bleeding edge features in Three Rings' [haXe fork](https://github.com/threerings/haxe), so you will need to use that if you want to try out Flambe.
+This requirement will be removed once things stabilize later.

 Pick up [Waf](https://code.google.com/p/waf/), cd into one of the demos, and: